-Ergün Laflı, An introduction to the ancient lychnological studies in Anatolia, the eastern Mediterranean, Dacia, the Black Sea and beyond: Editorial remarks to the abstract booklet of the symposium6-12. ine Bluck Sea and bezona.
-Lanonal remarks to the dostruct bookset of the symposium0-12.
-Program of the international symposium on ancient lamps in Anatolia, the eastern Mediterranean, Dacia, the Black Sea and beyond12-15.
-Abstracts Constantin Băjenaru and Cătălin Nopcea, Lamps from the late Roman fort at Ulmetum, Scythia Minor Constantin Băjenaru, Cătălin Nopcea, Radu Petcu, Dan Vasilescu and Marius Lascu, Roman lamps from funerary contexts at Tomis, Scythia Minor.
-New finds from the 2016-2018 seasons Riccardo Berriola, The lamps of the Collection Gargiulo in the National Archeological Museum of Naples Ionuț Bocan, Cătălina-Mihaela Neagu, Mihaela Simion, Decebal Vleja and Emil Ionuț Dumitrașcu, Ancient Greek lamps from the collections of the National History Museum of Romania Laurent Chrzanovski, A diachronic overview of long-distance trade of Hellenistic to early Byzantine lamps made in Asia Minor.
-Their importance and their influence on local manufactures, from Alexandria to Novae/Svishtov and from Arelate/Arles to Chersonesos/Sebastopol Laurent Chrzanovski, The amazing meeting of a world-known railway engineer with a warlord feared by all his enemies.
-A minor untold story and lamps to complete the millenary history of Izmir23.
-Laurent Chrzanovski, Ergün Laflı and Gülseren Kan Şahin, A new example of Roman ovoid lamps with linear patterns (Type 6 of Hawari) from southeastern Anatolia24-26.
-Laurent Chrzanovski, Ergün Laflı and Gülseren Kan Şahin, Early Byzantine and Islamic lamps from southeastern Turkey27-29.
-Emil Ionuț Dumitrașcu, Cătălina-Mihaela Neagu, Mihaela Simion, Ionuț Bocan and Decebal Vleja, Stamped lamps from the Roman necropolis of Tăul Găuri - Hop (Alburnus Maior)30.
-Pierre Dupont, Candlesticks precursors from Berezan, Scythia31.
-Ani Eblighatian, The so-called Ephesian lamps from Antioch-on-the-Orontes Ştefan Georgescu and Ana Cristina Hamat, Roman lamps from Tomis, Scythia Minor.
-Imported and local lamps between the first and third centuries A.D Ana Cristina Hamat, Roman lamps from the area of Berzovia - Ramna in Caraş-Severin County, Romania34.
+- 5 Ergün Laflı, An introduction to the ancient lychnological studies in Anatolia, the eastern Mediterranean, Dacia, the Black Sea and beyond: Editorial remarks to the abstract booklet of the symposium - 8 Program of the international symposium on ancient lamps in Anatolia, the eastern Mediterranean, Dacia, the Black Sea and beyond. - 13 Abstracts - 14 Constantin Băjenaru and Cătălin Nopcea, Lamps from the late Roman fort at Ulmetum, Scythia Minor - 15 Constantin Băjenaru, Cătălin Nopcea, Radu Petcu, Dan Vasilescu and Marius Lascu, Roman lamps from funerary contexts at Tomis, Scythia Minor.
+New finds from the 2016-2018 seasons - 16 Maria Bąk, Preliminary report on the oil lamps from the Roman fort in Apsaros (Gonio, Georgia) from the seasons of 2014 to 2018 - 17 Riccardo Berriola, The lamps of the Collection Gargiulo in the National Archeological Museum of Naples - 18 Ionuț Bocan, Cătălina-Mihaela Neagu, Mihaela Simion, Decebal Vleja and Emil Ionuț Dumitrașcu, Ancient Greek lamps from the collections of the National History Museum of Romania - 19 Laurent Chrzanovski, A diachronic overview of long-distance trade of Hellenistic to early Byzantine lamps made in Asia Minor.
+Their importance and their influence on local manufactures, from Alexandria to Novae/Svishtov and from Arelate/Arles to Chersonesos/Sebastopol - 21 Laurent Chrzanovski, Ergün Laflı and Gülseren Kan Şahin, A new example of Roman ovoid lamps with linear patterns (Hawari Type 6) from southeastern Anatolia - 22 Laurent Chrzanovski, Ergün Laflı and Gülseren Kan Şahin, Some Roman and early Byzantine lamps from southeastern Turkey - 24 Emil Ionuț Dumitrașcu, Cătălina-Mihaela Neagu, Mihaela Simion, Ionuț Bocan and Decebal Vleja, Stamped lamps from the Roman necropolis of Tăul Găuri - Hop (Alburnus Maior - 25 Pierre Dupont, Candlesticks precursors from Berezan, Scythia - 27 Ani Eblighatian, The so-called Ephesian lamps from Antioch-on-the-Orontes - 28 Ștefan Georgescu and Ana Cristina Hamat, Roman lamps from Tomis, Scythia Minor.
+Imported and local lamps between the first and third centuries A.D. - 29 Ana Cristina Hamat, Roman lamps from the area of Berzovia Ramna in Caraș-Severin County, Romania